baotoandle/baotoandle/README.md

 ## Hi there 👋
 My name is Toan.

+## About Me
-## 🔭 I’m currently working on creating a resume project
+🔭 I’m currently working on creating a resume project
 🌱 I’m currently learning more about AI
 👯 I’m looking to collaborate on making a small game
 🤔 I’m looking for help with design and editing